allendavidsnook/allendavidsnook.github.io/_posts/2021-05-29-i-got-a-livewire.md

-I&#8217;ll be posting plenty on this bike and our adventures.
+I'll be posting plenty on this bike and our adventures.
 Zoom zoom!

-PS: I&#8217;ve updated my previous post on the LiveWire with a gallery from the demo rides.
+PS: I've updated my previous post on the LiveWire with a gallery from the demo rides.
 Enjoy!